Here’s an Epic One Week South Dakota Road Trip Itinerary covering all the major attractions.

 Main Street Square

-In the summer, Main Street Square has bubbling water jets for the kids to play in and that turn into a light show at night.
-Unfortunately, it was cold and windy the day we were there.
-There is a small concert stage as well.
-The square is a good starting point for the City of Presidents Walk.
+In the summer, Main Street Square has bubbling water jets for the kids to play in.
+They become a light show at night.
+The square has a small concert stage as well.
+It’s a good starting point for the City of Presidents Walk.

 City of Presidents Walk

-There are 12 intersections along Main and St. Joseph Streets (between 4th and 9th Streets) that display life-size bronze statues of the 43 former presidents of the United States.
+Twelve intersections along Main and St. Joseph Streets (between 4th and 9th Streets) display life-size bronze statues of the 43 former presidents of the United States.
 As you walk these streets you will see many of the city’s beautiful buildings.
 There are plaques which explain some of both the city’s and the buildings’ history and their architecture.

 Dinosaur Park is on the register of National Historic Places.
 The kids can climb on seven life size dinosaurs while the adults get a panoramic view of the Rapid City skyline.